About this Property

 - Walkable to Ocean Annies, Apache Pier & More!

 Welcome to our beachfront hideaway at Sands Beach Club!
 This roomy condo is ideal for families or groups, offering 2 bedrooms and a sleeper couch, accommodating up to 6 guests comfortably.
-Appreciate the luxury of 2 full modernized bathrooms, including an attached master bath.
-Prepare meals in the entirely equipped kitchen, relax on the outdoor balcony with impressive vistas, or relax in front of one of the 3 intelligent TVs.
+Appreciate the luxury of 2 full updated bathrooms, including an attached master bath.
+Prepare meals in the completely equipped kitchen, relax on the outdoor balcony with impressive vistas, or relax in front of one of the 3 intelligent TVs.
 Guests have access to Sands Beach Club amenities, including multiple pools, hot tubs, and a full gym.
 With complimentary high-speed WiFi, onsite parking, and beach access, your Myrtle Beach vacation is hassle-complimentary.
 Plus, the convenient location puts you near trendy dining spots, beaches, and attractions like Ocean Annies, Apache Pier & More!
 Book your stay now for the ultimate beach getaway!

 About the Area